Tuesday, January 31, 2012

 1 1/4 cup warm milk

 2 tsp yeast

-Prepare the dough in the bread machine or KitchenAid and let raise to double.
+Prepare the dough by mixing in the bread machine or KitchenAid and let raise to double.

 And just FYI, this is one of the things we had at our SuperBowl party LAST year.
 This year we're making Peanut Butter Cup Popcorn, Jalepeno Poppers, In-N-Out Copycat Burgers, Cream Cheese Stuffed Pretzels and 7-Layer Dip.
 And no, I'm NOT making that all myself.
 We're partying with two other families and have divided up the dishes.
 Can't wait!
 I could care less about football, but I love any excuse for a party!

 THE TEST: Can a normal person recreate this hairstyle at home?

 I followed the directions, which were very clear.
 Basically, you put your hair into a half-pony, tease the bottom of that pony a little, then smoothly tuck the rest of your hair through a hole in the half pony.
 That didn't make any sense.
 It would be better to just follow the instructions on the Pin. haha.

 I was surprised to find that this hairstyle was really easy!
 It only took a few minutes.
 The final results aren't exactly like the original picture, but I wore my hair this way to church and got compliments, so I think that's a good sign.
 My hair is not nearly as long as the hair shown in the pictures either...it's a few inches below the shoulders with lots of shorter layers and I was still able to pull it off.THE RESULT: A new, elegent hairstyle that takes minutes and is totally doable for anyone at any hairstyling skill level!

 To make Bombs, start with a loaf's worth of bread/roll dough.
 You can use any recipe for the dough (or buy frozen bread dough...which I think is the biggest rip-off on the planet), but this is the recipe I use.
 It makes mighty tasty rolls.